lucy-sha512/archethic-docs/docs/learn/cryptography.md

 ## Adaptative

-To support backward compatibility and to evolve the network as the cryptographic research progesses , the choice cryptographic algorithms is given to people, organizations or countries making Arch Ethic a versioned cryptography or metadata cryptography.
+To support backward compatibility and to evolve the network as the cryptographic research progesses , the choice cryptographic algorithms is given to people, organizations or countries making Archethic a versioned cryptography or metadata cryptography.

 ### Public keys